James Beck Round Barn: History

-The state of Pennsylvania currently has over 150 round barns and similar (i.e., octagonal) structures, the construction of which has spanned the course of nearly 200 years.
-Found peppered across 54 of the state's 67 counties, three such buildings have existed in Centre County.
+The Commonwealth of Pennsylvania is currently home to more than 150 round barns and similar (i.e., octagonal) structures, the construction of which has spanned the course of nearly 200 years.
+Found across fifty-four of the state's sixty-seven counties, three such buildings have existed in Centre County.
 Two of these were registered as places of historical significance: the Neff Round Barn, located west of Centre Hall, and the James Beck Round Barn, east of Centre Hall.

-Beck Round Barn was built in 1913 by Aaron Thomas, who in 1910 built the Calvin Neff Round Barn, also in Potter Township.
-The Beck property stood in Penns Valley near E. Penns Canal, approximately 8 miles from Centre Hall along Route 192.
+The Beck Round Barn was built in 1913 by Aaron Thomas, who built the Calvin Neff Round Barn in Potter Township in 1910.
+The Beck property stood in Penns Valley near East Penns Canal, 6.7 miles from Centre Hall on the north side of Route 192.
 Like the Neff, it was a true round barn, i.e., no angles featured in the construction of its (circumferential) perimeter.
-The Beck measured 70 ft in diameter and 50 ft in height, had a conical roof with 4 gabled dormers and a cupola.
-Its interior featured 2 levels, a lower cattle floor and a mow floor above, and a central silo.
+The Beck measured seventy feet in diameter and fifty feet in height, had a conical roof with four gabled dormers and a cupola.
+Its interior had two levels, a lower cattle floor and a mow floor above, and a central silo.
 The unpainted exterior was clad in vertical siding on the ground floor and horizontal on the upper.